Resources for Families

 The concept is really quite simple: If students are feeling insecure, depressed or fearful, or any other emotion that is at the root of concerning behaviors, chances are they aren’t learning at high levels.
 To the end of helping all students feel a sense of balance and achieve at school, Canyons District has increased the number of psychologists, social workers, counselors and nurses working in schools.
 They serve as a resource for families in the areas of suicide prevention, gang prevention, bullying prevention and drug and alcohol prevention.
 They also use Positive Behavioral Interventions and Supports to teach relationship skills, self awareness, self-management, social awareness and responsible decision making.
 These counseling experts also provide schools with crisis support assistance in the event of emergencies.
 Canyons District also contracts with local mental health agencies and professionals as an added resource for families.

-the trend, including installing detection systems in high school bathrooms.
+the trend.
 If students are caught vaping, the device is destroyed, according to new legislation, and students are required to attend a prevention class at the Canyons Family Center.
 If the action happens again, students meet with a therapist to determine the underlying cause of the substance use and develop a plan of response.
-After a third time, the student will be referred to the Responsive Services Department for further support.
+After a third time, the student will be referred to the Student Responsive Services Department for further support.
+Canyons also has joined a mass-action federal lawsuit against Juul Labs, alleging the e-cigarette maker has downplayed the health risks of its products in marketing campaigns to minors, which has led to an increase in vaping on school campuses.
+If successful, the districts that join the suit could receive money from Juul, valued at $10 billion, to pay for education initiatives, student-supervision personnel, cessation counselors, and vaping detectors, among other tools and programs for vaping-prevention efforts.

 Restorative Practices and Safe School Hearings